hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 }
 ```

-Update the `TranscationRecord` to expose virtual address updates
+Update the `TranscationRecord` to expose a new virtual address update when not present in the transaction

 ```protobuf
 message TransactionRecord {